Competition terms and conditions

 For a chance based promotion, the terms and conditions need to be submitted to the government as part of a permit application (a permit to operate a game of chance is required by some of the states, including NSW, SA and ACT).
 Click here to learn more about permits.

 How to draft compliant competition terms and conditions

 - Promoter name, ABN, address

-- Start and end date, time
+- Start and end date/time of the competition

 - Prize details, values

 - Place, date, time and method of draw